habedi/omni-lpr/README.md

 - **Scalability.** Because it's a separate service, it can be scaled independently of your main application.
 If you suddenly need more ALPR power, you can scale Omni-LPR up without touching anything else.

+See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.

 > [!IMPORTANT]
 > Omni-LPR is in early development, so bugs and breaking API changes are expected.
 > Please use the [issues page](https://github.com/habedi/omni-lpr/issues) to report bugs or request features.